psiphi75/web-remote-control/README.md

 - Drop late arrival (out of order) packets.
 - Make the compression work.
 - Instructions for web component.
+- DONE: If we are not registered, try again in 30 seconds.

 ## License